-Level Energy Efficiency & Conservation Activities Reported Platinum Working with volunteers from Cool Davis (a local non-profit dedicated to helping the city implement its Climate Action Plan), the City of Davis is developing a program designed to assist and encourage residents whose heating, ventilation and air conditioning (HVAC) systems need replacing to incorporate energy efficiency retrofits into HVAC repair or replacement decision and to install higher energy efficient HVAC units when the option works for the homeowner.
-The project also includes compiling a list of licensed HVAC contractors who offer HVAC (and/or energy efficiency) services to Davis residents and preparing consumer education information about questions to ask when contemplating an HVAC project.
-The city will play a key role in supporting the program including providing data on potential households for participation and serving as a neutral trusted third party for residents.
-This is the latest in a series of activities with Cool Davis related to promoting energy efficiency in the community.
-Using a grant from the California Energy Commission, Davis developed an energy efficiency and alternative energy roadmap for the city.
+- 4. Working with volunteers from Cool Davis, a local non-profit dedicated to helping the city implement its Climate Action Plan, the City of Davis is developing a program designed to assist and encourage residents whose HVAC systems need replacing to incorporate energy efficiency retrofits into HVAC repair or replacement decision and to install higher energy efficient HVAC units when the option works for the homeowner. - 5.
+Davis developed an energy efficiency and alternative energy roadmap for the city.
 Known as the Davis FREE (for Future Renewable Energy and Efficiency) project, it provides background demographic and building data to enable Davis to plan future energy efficiency and renewable energy projects that are relevant to the Davis community.
-The final report provides a plan to help Davis move from "where we are now" to "where we want to be in 2030." www.energy.ca.gov/2016publications/CEC-500-2016-015/CEC-500-2016- 015.pdf Davis participates in the Yolo PACE program, which offers Davis residents energy efficiency and water conservation financing through CaliforniaFIRST, HERO and YGreen.
+The final report provides a plan to help Davis move from "where we are now" to "where we want to be in 2030." - 6.
+Davis participates in the Yolo PACE program, which offers Davis residents energy efficiency and water conservation financing. - 7.
 In the early 1990s, Davis was one of the first cities in the country to pilot and then retrofit its traffic signals to LEDs.
-In 2010-2011, Davis worked with the California Lighting Technology Center (CLCT) at UC Davis as an early 2016

-Water & Wastewater Systems Activity
+Water & Wastewater Systems Activities

-Level Water & Wastewater Systems Activity Reported Silver Davis offers free water conservation workshops for residents and businesses.
-These include topics such as: The ABCs of sustainable landscaping, turf removal, plant selection, optimizing irrigation systems and other topics.
-For part of this effort, the city partners with the UCD Arboretum to offer workshops on drought tolerant gardening. www.cityofdavis.org/city-hall/public-works/water/water-conservation/city- water-conservation-efforts.
-2016
+1. Davis offers free water conservation workshops for residents and businesses.
+These include topics such as: the ABCs of sustainable landscaping, turf removal, plant selection, optimizing irrigation systems and other topics.
+For part of this effort, the city partners with the UCD Arboretum to offer workshops on drought tolerant gardening.

-Level Water & Wastewater Systems Activities Reported Gold For homeowners who take the "home water conservation pledge," the city offers free "Save Davis Water" yard signs. www.surveymonkey.com/r/DavisWaterPledge The city's public works department offers residences and businesses assistance through its free leak detection program. www.cityofdavis.org/city-hall/public-works/water/water-conservation/leak-detection 2016
+- 2. For homeowners who take the "home water conservation pledge," the city offers free "Save Davis Water" yard signs. - 3.
+The city's Public Works department offers residences and businesses assistance through its free leak detection program.